 - avoiding eating in the presence of others

 Psychological symptoms associated with binge eat disorder include

 * NOTE A referral to a medical practitioner is essential in cases of severe eating disorder.
 Affirmotive Sex Addiction Australia (ASAA) recommends a dual treatment approach for best therapy outcomes.

 CONFIDENTIAL COUNSELLING FOR EATING DISORDER

 Sex Therapist and Professional Counsellor Heide McConkey can help.
-Please call her Sydney office +61 2 9380 4486 during AEST business hours and book a confidential appointment, or obtain professional advise.
+Please call her in Sydney +61 2 9380 4486 book a confidential appointment, or obtain professional advise.